Lenya59/kuber/README.md

 # kuber

 Hello!!
-Here you can find small kubernetes cluster))
+Here you can find small kubernetes-cluster project))

 To init Kube master node :